 419 Main Street, Rockland 207-596-7447

 Chef owner Keiko Suzuki serves sushi and other Japanese specialties with the perfect balance of presentation and taste.
-“Simple elegance” is how she self-describes her food.
-She was recently named by Maine Magazine as one of Maine’s top chefs.
+She was nominated for a James Beard Award in 2019, 2018, 2017 and 2016 and was named by Maine Magazine as one of Maine’s top chefs.
+“Simple elegance” is how she describes her food.
 If you love sushi then don’t miss Suzuki’s as it is considered to be some of the best sushi and Japanese cuisine in the US.
-Open year round for dinner service only Tuesday through Saturday (Summer) and Wednesday through Saturday (winter).
-Reservations strongly suggested 207-596-7447
+Open year round for dinner service Tuesday through Saturday (Summer) and Wednesday through Saturday (after Labor Day until Summer).
+Reservations strongly suggested.